16-Bit-Dog/point-dpt/README.md

-# Point-DPT
+#Point-DPT
- Pointer program to figure out where a person is pointing on screen
+Pointer program which tracks the position of a user's index finger to find out where they are pointing on the screen.